I don’t know anyone who doesn’t like cheesecake. Baked or not baked, cheesecake is the ultimate dessert to make when you want to impress your friends.

 You can go traditional with some good ol’ elbow grease and a wooden spoon, but it might take a while to get it to the consistency you want.

 If you have a hand mixer, definitely take advantage of it.
-Using a hand mixer will ensure that you get your batter to the ultimate creaminess level.
+Using a mixer for cheesecake will ensure that you get your batter to the ultimate creaminess level.

 Set your mixer at mid-low speed.
 You don’t want to over-mix your batter, you are just trying to mix everything in and get the batter to a nice smooth consistency.

 A stand mixer works just as well too!

 Mix the cream cheese, sour cream/heavy cream (if using) and sugar until you get it to a smooth and velvety consistency.
 Then add the eggs and mix until just combined.

 You don’t want to over whip the eggs and put too much air in the batter.

 This will cause the batter to collapse in the oven and your cheesecake will come out cracked and sunken.